SiChiTong/JECCbotECU/README.md

 #### KVH Terminal

 There is also a program included that lets the ECU act as a terminal to a connected KVH C100 compass unit.
 This can be used for calibrating the compass.

+### Raspberry Pi

+The main sotware used in the demonstration for Istrobot 2020 ( https://www.youtube.com/watch?v=Fceis1Gl848 ) is also included.
+In the html folder You can find the frontend design with commands to the robot via HTML POST.